Is it even possible oil cleansing causing dry skin?

 Sometimes an oil just isn’t moisturizing enough.

-If this is the case where you feel like you’ve tried a bunch of oils and oil blends, and no matter what you use, your skin always feels tight and parched after cleansing, why not try another type of cleanser?
+If this is the case where you’ve tried a bunch of oils and oil blends, and no matter what you use, your skin always feels tight and parched after cleansing, why not try another type of cleanser?

 Cleansing milks, cleansing balms, and cream cleansers are made with oils, plus occlusive ingredients like waxes and butters which help to seal in moisture.

-Cleansing milks, balms, and creams are usually quite gentle, which makes them particularly good for dry and dehydrated skin that tends to be sensitive as well.
+Cleansing milks, balms, and creams are usually quite gentle, making them particularly good for dry and dehydrated skin that tends to be sensitive as well.

 This one change in your skincare routine can make a huge difference.